 From the depths of desolation You set my spirit free

-And though the wind still blows and waves still roll
+And though the wind still blows and waves still

 I know that You will save me